 Relieving Aches and Pains

 Mineral magnesium relieves pains all over the body and helps with aching muscles, keeping them in perfect shape.
-It is especially good for the muscles that are sore or in pain, and also, the heart muscle is kept in good shape as well.
+It is especially good for the muscles that are sore or in pain.
+Also, the heart muscle is kept in good shape as well.

 Optimal Cardiovascular System